 Provide occupied areas with air filtration media that provides a Minimum Efficiency Reporting Value (MERV) of 13 or better.
-Heating Cooling Ventilation unit filters shall have a MERV rating of a minimum of 13.
+Unit ventilator filters shall have a MERV of a minimum of 7 (consistent with NY-CHPS requirements).
 Filtration should be applied to both return and outside air that is to be delivered as supply air.
 Replace all air filtration media after completion of construction and before occupancy.